Frequently Asked Questions—MBSP

 Rounds 1 and 2

-Information about the expected timing of the rollout of the 765 mobile base stations funded under the program is available on Optus, Telstra and Vodafone's websites:
+Information about the expected timing of the rollout of the 765 mobile base stations funded under Rounds 1 and 2 of the Program is available on the Optus, Telstra and Vodafone websites:

 The rollout sequence is being determined by the mobile carriers based on various factors, including obtaining local government planning approval, landowner agreement where necessary, and access to existing infrastructure, power and backhaul.

 These rollout schedules will be regularly updated as the rollout progresses.

 There are a number of local factors that can interfere with mobile reception and therefore impact a user's ability to obtain or maintain a mobile phone signal at any given time or place.
 These factors include mountainous or hilly terrain, buildings (including their internal structure) or other physical obstacles such as trees interrupting the line-of-sight from the mobile base station.